| How Laughter Helps Us Heal Pediatric outpatient receiving treatments at UCLA Medical Center.Photos Courtesy of Leslie Barton Photography

 Why does laughing feel so good?
 How can a smile ease pain and help

+us to heal?
 At a time when treatments for life-threatening diseases are more

 emotionally, physically, and financially traumatic, the link between